-- (1.07) "Close Supervision" Regular, documented, physical observation of an inmate by certified correctional officers or members of the medical staff at intervals not to exceed 15 minutes. - (a) "Closely Monitored" Regular documented, physical observation of an inmate by certified correctional officers or members of the medical staff at intervals not to exceed 30 minutes or as specified by medical authority and/or the officer in charge. - (1.08) "Common Area" Any area of a detention facility, which is used for more than one purpose.
-It includes catwalks, walkways, halls, foyers, corridors, waiting rooms, entrances, porches, or other areas, which provide movement, space, or are part of the access to the facility and egress there from. - (1.09) "Day Room" That area of a detention facility other than a cell, which is used, for the general purposes of the inmates. - (1.10) "Detention Facility" A county jail, a county stockade, a county work camp, a prison camp, a county residential probation center, and any other place used by a county for the lawful detention of inmates charged with or convicted of a felony, misdemeanor, a county or municipal offense, or who is otherwise held pursuant to court order. - (1.11) "Dining Area" Any area, other than a cell or day room, which is designated for feeding inmates or staff of the detention facility. - (1.12) "Direct Filed Juvenile" A juvenile who at the time of commission of the alleged offense was at least 16 years of age and against whom an information has been filed by the state attorney transferring the juvenile for prosecution as an adult pursuant to the provisions of Chapter 985, Florida State Statutes. - (1.13) "Direct Observation" Continuous visual observation 24 hours each day. - (1.14) "Direct Supervision Housing Unit" A housing unit where the design capacity is such that it may effectively be managed by one (1) officer.
-An officer's post in this type of housing unit shall be located within the unit to ensure direct contact with inmates twentyfour (24) hours a day.
+(1.07) "Close Supervision" - Regular, documented, physical observation of an inmate by certified correctional officers or members of the medical staff at intervals not to exceed 15 minutes.

+- (a) "Closely Monitored" Regular documented, physical observation of an inmate by certified correctional officers or members of the medical staff at intervals not to exceed 30 minutes or as specified by medical authority and/or the officer in charge. - (1.08) "Common Area" Any area of a detention facility, which is used for more than one purpose.
+It includes catwalks, walkways, halls, foyers, corridors, waiting rooms, entrances, porches, or other areas, which provide movement, space, or are part of the access to the facility and egress there from. - (1.09) "Day Room" That area of a detention facility other than a cell, which is used, for the general purposes of the inmates. - (1.10) "Detention Facility" A municipal or county jail, stockade, prison camp and every other place used by a municipality or a county for the lawful detention of inmates charged with or convicted of a felony, misdemeanor, a municipal offense, or who is otherwise held pursuant to court order. - (1.11) "Dining Area" Any area, other than a cell or day room, which is designated for feeding inmates or staff of the detention facility. - (1.12) "Direct Filed Juvenile" A juvenile who at the time of commission of the alleged offense was at least 16 years of age and against whom an information has been filed by the state attorney transferring the juvenile for prosecution as an adult pursuant to the provisions of Chapter 985, Florida State Statutes. - (1.13) "Direct Observation" Continuous visual observation 24 hours each day. - (1.14) "Direct Supervision Housing Unit" A housing unit where the design capacity is such that it may effectively be managed by one (1) officer.
+An officer's post in this type of housing unit shall be located within the unit to insure direct contact with inmates twentyfour (24) hours a day.
 Such housing units shall contain sleeping areas, day rooms, all necessary personal hygiene fixtures, and sufficient tables and seats to accommodate capacity. - (1.15) "Direct Supervision Jail" A management style of jail construction that ensures continuing direct contact between officers and inmates by the posting of officers inside housing units.
-Security, evaluation, and classification of inmates are ongoing and continuous functions of a direct supervision jail and are based on close staff contact and interaction with inmates in a housing unit. - (1.16) "Disciplinary Confinement" The segregation of an inmate for disciplinary reasons.
+Security, evaluation, and classification of inmates are ongoing and continuous functions of a direct supervision jail and are based on close staff contact and interaction with inmates in a housing unit. - (1.16) "Disciplinary Confinement" The segregation of an inmate for disciplinary reasons. - (1.17) "Dormitory" Any housing area in a detention facility that is designed to incarcerate more than two inmates and that contains day room space in addition to sleeping space. - (1.18) "Employee" Any person employed, under contract with, or appointed by a county or municipal government or officer whose primary responsibility is the supervision, protection, care, custody, and provision of support services and/or control of inmates.